pompymandislian/Interface-Machine-Learning-for-Everyone/README.md

 **Can you perform multiclass classification?**
 ---
-Currently, our system supports binary classification.
-However, if you require multiclass classification capabilities, simply let us know, and we'll incorporate it for you!
+Currently, my system supports binary classification.
+However, if you require multiclass classification capabilities, simply let me know, and we'll incorporate it for you!

 ## **What models are available?**
 ---